 Creating the perfect mix of content needed to succeed?

 There’s a lot riding on your content marketing strategy.
 You need to consider messaging, channels (ie. website, social media, etc), tone, and symbols for each message, as well as having a cogent strategy that ensures fresh content the provides value to your target audience on a consistent basis.
+This differs from business-to-business.
+After all, a company providing vision insurance is going to have a different audience when compared to a cake store, and this is why individual content strategies need to be carefully crafted.

 To help you out, we created a mini-guide crafting the perfect mix of content needed.